 - According to the Environmental Working Group (EWG), there have been 3,680 total asbestos-related deaths in Missouri.
 The number continues to grow.

 - Some victims were exposed to naturally-occurring asbestos along the St. Francis Mountain Range, yet the majority of deaths stemmed from prolonged exposure at job sites.

 Asbestos Laws in Missouri

-The Missouri Department of Natural Resources implements state and federal laws regarding asbestos abatement within the state in order to promote safety.
+The Missouri Department of Natural Resources implements state and federal laws regarding asbestos abatement within the state in order to promote healthy and safety.
 The following regulations are strictly enforced.
-Anyone found violating these laws typically face fines and fees set forward by the state:
+Anyone found violating these laws could face fines and fees set forward by the state.

 - Demolition and renovation projects require prior approval for any public buildings and structures, excluding residential homes that have less than four dwelling units.
 Approval must be granted by the Missouri Department of Natural Resources.
 Keep in mind that this includes all demolitions and renovations in the state of Missouri, regardless if asbestos is present or not.

 - A certified Missouri asbestos inspector must thoroughly inspect the area and building prior to any demolition and/or renovation project.